Risks and Opportunities

 Well-trained, motivated employees are the foundation for responsible business activities.
 The Group’s relationship with its employees is dominated by its sense of social responsibility.
 Staff representatives are closely and actively involved in Group decision-making and take their responsibilities seriously.
 This paves the way for a successful working relationship.

-However, it is impossible to completely rule out the risk of employees committing fraudulent acts or legal and competitive violations in the course of their work.
+However, it is impossible to completely rule out the risk of employees committing fraudulent acts or legal and competitive violations in the course of their work. see also Note 47 in the Notes to the Consolidated Financial Statements, Management of Financial Risks

 To reduce these risks, HHLA has introduced guidelines, manuals and double-checking, embedded controls in its processes and established spot checks as part of its compliance management system.
 Furthermore, the Group has issued a code of conduct which applies to all Group managers and staff.
 Training sessions are held regularly on the contents of this code of conduct.
 New employees and apprentices also receive training on the code.
 Regular induction and training sessions focusing on special topics – such as occupational health and safety, environmental protection, conduct in the competitive environment, preventing corruption and insider trading rules – are also held for those staff affected by these issues.
 All of these activities are supported by additional communication measures, for example via the HHLA intranet and staff newsletter.